Patient Privacy Is Important To Us

 Only healthcare associates involved in your care should have access to your health information.
 Some information is provided to insurance companies or government agencies (such as Medicare), but only when required for billing or other authorized operational purposes.
 HIPAA regulations prevent hospitals from giving out information to any unauthorized person or company.

 You should only share this PIN with family members or friends with whom you are comfortable sharing information about your condition or treatment.
-This helps us make sure that only the people you choose can get information about your care.
-If someone asks about your condition but does not provide a PIN, we only reveal a one-word condition (good, fair, poor).
+This helps us make sure only the people you choose can get information about your care.
+If someone asks about your condition but does not provide a PIN, we only reveal a one-word condition (good, fair, critical).